Breville Precision Review: Auto Drip Coffee Exactly How You Like It

 Breville Precision Brewer Review

-The Breville Precision Brewer combines the complex technique of manual brewing with the convenience of automatic drip machines.
+The Breville Precision Brewer made it to our list of the top coffee brewers for many reasons.
+This coffee maker combines the complex technique of manual brewing with the convenience of automatic drip machines.
 It gives you the ability to brew a fancy pour-over style coffee right at home, and lets you tweak every possible brewing parameter to make it perfect.

 Design – 4.5/5

 The Breville Precision Brewer is an elegant electric drip coffee maker that will stand out in your kitchen.
-Its brushed stainless steel and plastic finish looks sleek, stylish, and sturdy.
+Unlike the Smeg coffee maker that looks retro, the Precision brewer has a brushed stainless steel finish that looks sleek, stylish, and sturdy.
 It features a see-through water reservoir made of tough plastic.
 While it’s not removable, it has markings that make it easy to measure your coffee-to-water ratio.
 Thanks to its Thermocoil Heating System, it also delivers hot water that is purer than more popular aluminum-based brewing systems.

 We must warn you, though.
 It’s quite big and heavy (3.15 lbs).
 Its body (measuring 12.4 x 6.7 x 15.7 inches) might not fit on every countertop, so make sure that you have enough room underneath your cupboards.